vinayteki95/devops-from-home/README.md

 ![devops_evolution](images/devops_evolution_5.jpg)

 Great atleast there are no bugs in the codebase.
-But the problems is everyone uses a different version of packages on their personal machine while developing and testing.
+But the problem is everyone uses a different version of packages on their personal machine while developing and testing.
 You introduce "Docker".
-You'll probably recieve a bit of hate in the beginning for making the developers write Dockerfiles but you can create a bunch of base images for most application types.
+You'll probably recieve a bit of hate in the beginning for making the developers write Dockerfiles but you can create a bunch of base images for most application environments.

 ![devops_evolution](images/devops_evolution_6.jpg)

 Deployment has been a lot easier with docker but the number of applications we provide for our clients have increased exponentially after the last funding.
-You introduce container management tool like ansible to configure servers (bare machines / virtual machines) so that you don't have to configure one at a time or not able to achieve idempotency with your scripts.
+You introduce container management tool like ansible to configure servers (bare machines / virtual machines) so that you don't have to configure each one sequencially and manually.
+Also you can version control configuration files.

 ![devops_evolution](images/devops_evolution_7.jpg)

 Now that we have a bunch of server and applications running, it has become a 24hrs job of monitoring your servers and fixing them on the go when there is too much traffic.
-This is absorbing your attention span entirely and if you are on a holiday, all hell breaks loose.
-You introduce "Monitoring systems like nagios/prometheus" to keep an eye on the applications and "alert" you when anything looks fishy.
+This is consuming your attention entirely and if you are on a holiday, all hell breaks loose.
+You introduce "Monitoring systems like nagios/prometheus" to keep an eye on the applications and "alert" you when something seems fishy.

 ![devops_evolution](images/devops_evolution_8.jpg)